Editions

 The following Python 3 code demonstrates computation of the signature

-is an optional list of authenticated URL
+HMAC value. auth_params is an optional list of authenticated URL

-parameter key/value tuples, for example [('user', 'foo'), ('allow', 'm1/p1'), ('allow', 'm2/p2')]
+parameter key/value tuples, for example [('allow', 'm1/p1'), ('allow', 'm2/p2')].

 The following examples demonstrate various sign-on URLs using the secret key

-signed at the time 1432301730
+4361583c-be39-4dee-aa1c-a4ebe7f5ceda signed at the time 1432301730.

 https://richie.example.com/_signin/de27f9d8-b020-43d7-99a6-15184d5d986f/1432301730/584345aa710a7b5ef512aa1224872f127d81950a4fff896568019cde64d5fd18

-(signed string is 'de27f9d8-b020-43d7-99a6-15184d5d986f\n1432301730\n
+Signed string is de27f9d8-b020-43d7-99a6-15184d5d986f\n1432301730\n.

-sign-on to issue b46a037f-5e08-4edc-828f-35201caddd49
+sign-on to issue 1e6f3357-80cc-4f54-81dc-152cc300164e, with parameters:

-(signed string is 1e6f3357-80cc-4f54-81dc-152cc300164e\n1432301730\nallow=m1&allow=m2&user=foobar
+Signed string is 1e6f3357-80cc-4f54-81dc-152cc300164e\n1432301730\nallow=m1/p1&allow=m2/p2.

 Archive sign-on, multiple parameters, including an unauthenticated parameter:

-(signed string is archive\n1432301730\nallow=m1&allow=m2&user=foobar
+Signed string is archive\n1432301730\nallow=m1/p1&allow=m2/p2.

 Remote link generation